fluent/fluentd-docs-gitbook/plugins/input/forward.md

 | string | nil     | 1.5.0  |

 `in_forward` uses incoming event's tag by default (See Protocol Section).
-If `tag` parameter is set, its value is used instead.
+If the `tag` parameter is set, its value is used instead.

 ### `add_tag_prefix`